CBRNE Events and Respiratory Protection

 - Incapacitating Agents: These chemicals are designed to incapacitate, harass, and force the target to evacuate a particular area.
 Such agents may lead to vomiting, intolerable pain, irritation of the skin, eyes, lips, and mucous membranes; yet they are not intended to cause permanent harm or kill the target.
 For example, tear gas and pepper spray.

 3. Radiological Agents: These agents emit ionizing radiation above normal background levels.
-For example, “dirty bomb” which is an explosive device surrounded by or contaminated with radioactive material.
+For example, a "dirty bomb" is an explosive device surrounded by or contaminated with radioactive material.

 4. Nuclear Agents: These weapons release a large amount of energy upon explosion and lead to mass casualties, destruction, and radiation poisoning for the survivors.